 |Most Impactful Practice||Personal Contact||Request to meet with students who are missing class, not completing homework or doing poorly on assignments, quizzes and exams.|

 ||Participate in once a semester requests for feedback on student progress.
 Student feedback provided by faculty through GradesFirst is available to academic success staff and students for action.|

 |Email First-Year Studies||Email our office anytime with questions about the process or GradesFirst at firstname.lastname@example.org.|

 |Refer to academic coach||Encourage students to make an appointment with an academic coach in the Student Success Center.
 How to schedule an academic coaching appointment.|

 |Least Impactful Practice||Ignore||Do nothing.
 Student distress is noted, but not addressed by the university.|

-How to Issue Alerts for Non-Early Alert Courses
+How to Issue Alerts for Individuals and Students in Non-Early Alert Courses

 If you have any questions regarding the administration of this program, please email Stella Bridgeman-Prince, Assistant Director of First-Year Studies at email@example.com.